-The Class B ordinary shares and will automatically convert into the Company's Class A ordinary shares at the time of the initial Business Combination at a ratio such that the number of Class A ordinary shares issued upon conversion of all founder shares will equal, in the aggregate, on an as-converted basis, 20% of the sum of (i) the total number of ordinary shares issued and outstanding upon completion of the Company's Initial Public Offering, plus (ii) the total number of Class A ordinary shares issued or deemed issued, by the Company in connection with or in relation to the consummation of the initial Business Combination, excluding any Class A ordinary shares or equity-linked securities exercisable for or convertible into Class A ordinary shares issued, deemed issued, or to be issued, to any seller in the initial Business Combination and any private placement warrants issued to the Company's Sponsor, the A Anchor Investors, the Company's affiliates or any member of the management team upon conversion of the Working Capital Loans.
+The Class B ordinary shares and will automatically convert into the Company's Class A ordinary shares at the time of the initial Business Combination at a ratio such that the number of Class A ordinary shares issuable upon conversion of all founder shares will equal, in the aggregate, on an as-converted basis, 20% of the sum of (i) the total number of ordinary shares issued and outstanding upon completion of the Company's Initial Public Offering, plus (ii) the total number of Class A ordinary shares issued or deemed issued or issuable upon conversion or exercise of any equity-linked securities or rights issued or deemed issued, by the Company in connection with or in relation to the consummation of the initial Business Combination, excluding any Class A ordinary shares or equity-linked securities exercisable for or convertible into Class A ordinary shares issued, deemed issued, or to be issued, to any seller in the initial Business Combination and any private placement warrants issued to the Company's Sponsor, the A Anchor Investors, the Company's affiliates or any member of the management team upon conversion of the Working Capital Loans.
 In no event will the Class B ordinary shares convert into Class A ordinary shares at a rate of less than one-to-one.